-When you have multiple main branches in your map, you probably see that some words, phrases, or ideas are recurring all over the map.
+When you have multiple main branches on your map, you probably see that some words, phrases, or ideas are recurring all over the map.
 Highlight each related topic in your map with the same color.
 This gives you a better understanding of the map content.

 ACTION: Last but not least… keep it simple!

 When you keep things simple, it can save you a lot of time!
 And you also make it easier on yourself.
-Want to see something that has impact but is also simple?
+Want to see something that has an impact but is also simple?

 *: ImageTrademark Registered for Super Mario Bros, the Coin Sound